tnware/django-entra-auth/docs/azure_ad_config_guide.rst

 ------------

-Copy your frontend's client ID, you will need later
+Copy your frontend's client ID, you will need it later